TheMaster1127/HTH/README.md

 - Gui - Buttons, Text and Edit
 - GuiContol
-- Hotkyes but simple like you can still do almost all combinations Ctrl+Alt+Shift+AlmostAnyKey
+- Hotkyes but simple like you can still do almost all combinations like Ctrl+Alt+Shift+AlmostAnyKey or Shift+Up or just even one key
 - Functions
 - If, else, else if
 - Random